wimhaanstra/com.sortedbits.blauhoff/README.md

     4. If you have chosen to use a Solarman connection, you need to fill in the Solarman dongle serial number.
 9. Click **`Connect`**.
 10. If your device is succesfully found, you can select it in the next screen and click **`Continue`**.

+#### Smart Energy PLAT battery

+Use this path for a BlauHoff BLH-5100, or for another battery that is already connected to CFE Group in the Smart Energy PLAT app.

+1. Press the **`+`** button to add a new device.
+2. From the list that is shown, choose **`BlauHoff`**.
+3. Choose **`Smart Energy PLAT battery`**.
+4. Set the pack up in the Smart Energy PLAT app first if you have not already (account, barcode, Wi-Fi).
+5. Sign in with the same Smart Energy PLAT account.
+6. Select one or more battery packs from the list and add them to Homey.

 ### Auto update